jasuperior/smpl/README.md

  I've used libraries such as [sweet.js](http://www.sweetjs.org) and [peg.js](http://www.pegjs.org) which were great, but fell short of what I was looking for.
 Mainly:
 + Parsers like peg.js, language.js, or jison require you to build an entirely new programming language from scratch, using a syntax which, in my opinion, is more complicated then regex.
 + Sweet.js has the right approach using macros, but its limited by forcing you to, well, use macros.
 All of your patterns are bound to a keyword, which makes more dynamic patterns harder to accomplish easily.
+Also, all that hygiene stuff makes my head spin.
 + All of the current options make requiring npm modules to use in your compile a task that takes quite a bit of maneuvering.
 + There is no way in any of these options to store arbitrary information into a compile time scope for  use in other patterns and transformations.